BertSki90/qr-code-component-practice-vanilla/README-template.md

 I read that when rounding corners of an element inside another element with rounded corners to make it look more uniform half the border radius for the inside element.

-HTML refreshed my ability to link the CSS file and set up the structure so it would work well with the CSS styles.

-CSS was a great refresher on setting up and calling on root values.
-Importing fonts as well.
+In the CSS setting up and calling on root values as well as importing fonts.

 ### Continued development